shasibhusanJena/AWS-Solutions-Architect-Associate/README.md

     - AWS Backup - Automatically back up your filesystem.
     - AWS Lambda - Run code without thinking about servers.
 Pay only for the compute time you consume.
     - AWS Transfer - Seamlessly transfer files over SFTP, FTPS, and FTP protocols into your filesystem
-    - Amazon Elastic- File System (Amazon EFS) provides a simple, scalable, fully managed elastic NFS file system for use with AWS Cloud services and on-premises resources.
-It is built to scale on demand to petabytes without disrupting applications, growing and shrinking automatically as you add and remove files, eliminating the need to provision and manage capacity to accommodate growth.
+    - Amazon Elastic- File Storage) provides a simple, scalable, fully managed elastic NFS file system for use with AWS Cloud services and on-premises resources.
+      - It is built to scale on demand to petabytes without disrupting applications, growing and shrinking automatically as you add and remove files, eliminating the need to provision and manage capacity to accommodate growth.
     - AWS DataSync - Automate data transfers between on-premises storage and your file system ex: S3.
       - Secure and Most reliable transfer then use = **AWS DataSync over AWS Direct Connect** for sensitive data.